gruvw/pireplay/README.md

 - Vertical/horizontal videos support
 - RESTful API to interoperate with other components of your digital system.

+**Warning** - There are currently no security feature built in the PiReplay software.
+You should consider that anyone accessing the PiReplay's network could be accessing replays and remotely operate the device.

 ### User Interface

 Web user interface from a phone: